 As the U.S. continues evolving into a knowledge-based economy, regions with the greatest number of college graduates will have the advantage.
 Chicago – through a virtuous circle of talented local graduates, who draw businesses to the city, which in turn attract more students – is positioning itself well for tomorrow’s economy.
 With a combination of relatively high salaries and low cost of living, Chicago offers opportunities and amenities that rival other major U.S. cities, but with greater potential for financial mobility than comparatively high-priced cities on the coasts.

-Recent studies sponsored by CEOs for Cities and the Chicago Metropolitan Agency for Planning suggest educational attainment is strongly correlated to regional economic growth (CEOs for Cities calculated a one percent increase in the attainment of 4-year college degrees in Chicago, for example, could yield a $7.2 billion increase in per capita income).
+Recent studies sponsored by CEOs for Cities and the Chicago Metropolitan Agency for Planning suggest educational attainment is strongly correlated to regional economic growth (CEOs for Cities calculated that a one percentage point increase in the attainment of 4-year college degrees, for example, is associated with an $856 increase in annual per capita income).
 World Business Chicago continues to develop strategies to attract, retain, and engage an energetic, educated, and highly mobile workforce.

 Through partnerships with local institutions – including DePaul University, Loyola University Chicago, Northwestern University, the University of Chicago, and the University of Illinois at Chicago – WBC hopes to support the motivations of recent college graduates who are choosing to live and work in Chicago.

 Give this video a look to see some of what the city has to offer: